-- 1. Previous education deficiencies for the Economics and Business Economics and Economics and Taxation programmes as regards the subject of Mathematics are offset by a result of at least 7.5 for the deficiency test OMPT-A or a result of at least 6.5 for the deficiency test OMPT-B to be taken for that purpose. - 2.
+- 1. Previous education deficiencies for the Economics and Business Economics and Economics and Taxation programmes as regards the subject of Mathematics are offset by a result of at least 7.0 for the deficiency test OMPT-A or a result of at least 6.0 for the deficiency test OMPT-B to be taken for that purpose. - 2.
 Previous education deficiencies for the Econometrics and Operations Research programme as regards the subject of Mathematics (Mathematics A but no Mathematics B) are offset by a result of at least 7.5 for the OMPT-D deficiency test to be taken for that purpose. - 3.
-The requirement as regards a sufficient command of the Dutch language is fulfilled by successful completion of the 'Dutch as a Second Language test, level two' (NT 2, Examination II).

-- 4. The requirement as regards a sufficient command of the English language is fulfilled by successful completion of the test to be taken for that purpose: - Internet-based TOEFL with a total score of at least 80; - IELTS with a total score of at least 6.0.
+The requirement as regards a sufficient command of the Dutch language is fulfilled by successful completion of the 'Dutch as a Second Language test, level two' (NT 2, Examination II). - 4.
+The requirement as regards a sufficient command of the English language is fulfilled by successful completion of the test to be taken for that purpose: - TOEFL iBT with a total score of at least 80; - IELTS Academic with a total score of at least 6.0; - Cambridge B2 First with a total score of at least 170; - Cambridge C1 Advanced with a total score of at least 170; - Cambridge C2 Proficiency with a total score of at least 180.